platformsh/platformsh-docs/src/configuration/services/postgresql.md

 > Warning: be sure to take a backup of your master environment **before** you merge this change.

 Downgrading is not supported.
 If you want, for whatever reason, to downgrade you should dump to SQL, remove the service, recreate the service, and import your dump.

+### Upgrading to PostgreSQL 12 with the `postgis` extension

+Upgrading to PostgreSQL 12 using the `postgis` extension is not currently supported.
+Attempting to upgrade with this extension enabled will result in a failed deployment that will require support intervention to fix.

+If you need to upgrade, you should follow the same steps recommended for performing downgrades: dump the database, remove the service, recreate the service with PostgreSQL 12, and then import the dump to that service.